rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 - **Weekday vs. Weekend**

   Overall, the majority of trips occurred during weekdays, with a steady increase from 67% in 2021 to 71.6% in 2023.
-This growth may be partially driven   by the post-pandemic return-to-office trend, which likely increased demand for bike rental service during weekdays.
+This growth may be partially driven by the post-pandemic return-to-office trend, which likely increased demand for bike rentals during weekdays.
 Indeed, annual ridership saw a significant increase over the three years, growing from 2,424,755 trips in 2021 to 3,812,138 trips in 2023, representing approximately 57.2% growth.
 However, while member users experienced a modest 3% increase in weekday usage over the three years, casual users saw a 6% increase, nearly doubling the growth rate of member users.
-This suggests that the rapid increase in bike rental usage on weekdays may not solely be attributed to the return-to-   office trend.
-The recovery of tourism and business travel to DC likely contributed as well, which reflects a broader post-pandemic economic recovery     in the capital.
+This suggests that the rapid increase in bike rental usage on weekdays may not solely be attributed to the return-to-office trend.
+The recovery of tourism and business travel to D.C. likely contributed as well, which reflects a broader post-pandemic economic recovery in the capital.

 <img width="530" alt="trip_weekend_weekday" src="https://github.com/user-attachments/assets/72741d4a-30c4-468a-be48-2eab3552ed72" />